evoWeb/extender/README.md

 ### via Composer

-Its recommended to install the extension via composer.
-Either add it to your composer.json in the TYPO3 project root or in the project root just enter
+The recommended way to install TYPO3 Console is by using [Composer](https://getcomposer.org):

     composer require evoweb/extender

 ### via TYPO3 Extension Repository

-Download and install the extension with the extension manger module or directly from the [TER](https://extensions.typo3.org/extension/extender/).
+Download and install the extension with the extension manager module or directly from the [TER](https://extensions.typo3.org/extension/extender/).

-## Unit testing

-### Setup in TYPO3 8.7
-![Unittesting in TYPO3 8][unit8]

-[unit8]: Documentation/Images/unittesting_typo3_8.png